Melissa Errico

 Melissa Errico (born March 23, 1970) is an American actress, singer, recording artist and writer.
 She is known for her Broadway musical roles such as Eliza Doolittle in My Fair Lady and the title role in One Touch of Venus, as well as her recordings of musical theater classics, including albums of songs by Stephen Sondheim and Michel Legrand.
-In recent years she has also become a contributing writer to The New York Times.
+In recent years she has become a contributing writer to The New York Times and served on the National Endowment for the Arts.

 Early life

-Born in New York City, Errico went to high school in Manhasset while taking dance lessons in Manhattan.
+Born in New York City, Errico went to high school in Manhasset, New York, while taking dance lessons in Manhattan.
 Her father is an orthopedic surgeon and concert pianist.
 Her mother is a former teacher who now works as a sculptor.
 She began her professional career at 12, appearing on the syndicated children's TV series The Great Space Coaster.
 Errico's maternal grandmother was an opera singer.

 Education

 Errico is a graduate of Yale University.
 During her freshman year, Errico was asked to audition for the role of Cosette while trying out for a different show, and was cast.
 Errico took a leave of absence from Yale and performed in a tour of Les Misérables, then returned to complete a degree in art history and philosophy.
 Errico is also a graduate of the British American Drama Academy's 1991 Midsummer in Oxford Programme.

 Errico is a guest instructor at HB Studio.